renyming/SOEN691_BIG_DATA/README.md

 | ----------------------------------- | ------------------------------------ |
 | ![](./report_pics/mcnn-result-1.png)| ![](./report_pics/mcnn-result-2.png) |

 As the graphs show, in both cases, the prequential error start at a high level, it is mainly because, the clusters has very few data instances that may lead to high mis-classification.
 Gradually, the graph starts to decrease and then tend to maintain stable at certain percentage.
 It is because the number of total clusters are become unchanged at some time thus the graph of ration error become flat.
-Also low theta value show better results than the high theta value, means that each micro-clusters with low theta has low-tolerance to the errors and more willing to split.
+Also in this experiments, we test with low theta value = 2 and high theta value = 10, as the results shows theta = 10 shows better performance regard to the prequential error, it is main because of the choice of the initial centroids, however theta set to low value may have better result theoretically because low theta value may have low tolerance to the successive error made by the classifiers, our group may put this experiments to the future work due to the time limitation.

 # IV.
 Discussion